-On August 25, 2020, the Company reported adjusted EBITDA of \$200.0 million for fiscal year 2020, resulting in a payout percentage of 132.5% of target based on Company performance.
-Mr. Schiller's payout was accordingly fixed at 132.5% of his target bonus amount.
-The Compensation Committee, in consultation with Mr. Schiller, reviewed the fiscal year 2020 performance of the other NEOs, including their contribution to the Company's strategic objectives during fiscal year 2020, and applied individual performance factors.
-Based on the foregoing, the Compensation Committee approved the following payouts to the NEOs under the 2020 AIP.
+The Compensation Committee determined that, as was the case for fiscal years 2019 and 2020, Mr. Schiller's 2021 AIP payout would not be subject to an individual performance factor.
+Mr. Schiller's 2021 AIP payout was therefore earned at 150% of his target bonus amount based on Company performance.
+The Compensation Committee, in consultation with Mr. Schiller, reviewed the fiscal year 2021 performance of the other NEOs and applied individual performance factors.
+In all cases, the final payout remained below the Company's formulaic payout percentage of 174.4%.
+Based on the foregoing, the Compensation Committee approved the below payouts to the NEOs under the 2021 AIP.

-Name 2020 AIP Payout (\$)
+Name 2021 AIP Payout (\$)

-Mark L. Schiller 1,656,250
+Mark L. Schiller 1,875,000

-Javier H. Idrovo 270,683
+Javier H. Idrovo 525,938

-Christopher J. Boever 779,642
+Christopher J. Boever 712,901

-Kristy Meringolo 505,431
+Kristy Meringolo 549,888

-Jeryl Wolfe 540,902
+Jeryl Wolfe